agricolamz/rstudio-github_sync/README.md

 * create an [RMarkdown website](http://rmarkdown.rstudio.com/rmarkdown_websites.html) (I use an `output_dir: "docs"` option in `_site.yml` file) and push to GitHub
 * enable [GitHub pages](https://pages.github.com/)
 * connect RStudio and GitHub via [ssh key](http://www.datasurg.net/2015/07/13/rstudio-and-github/)
-* use`sync` function.
+* use `sync` function.
 It:
   - renders website using path you provide (argument `path`)
-  - change rendered websites to auto refreshed pages (by default it autorefreshes every 5 sec, argument `frequency`)
+  - changes rendered websites to auto refreshed pages (by default it autorefreshes every 5 sec, argument `frequency`)
   - creates a commit using system function `date` (on Linux)

 Give a link to your website to your students, so they can follow every step in your .Rmd file.
 Change your file and `sync`!